linus5304/drive-tutorial/README.md

 ## Notes from 01/02/2025

-- [ ] Change folders to link components, remove all client state
+- [x] Change folders to link components, remove all client state
 - [ ] Clean up the database and data fetching patterns
 - [ ] Real homepage
--